joshtom/react-redux-starter-template/README.md

      The name of the branch should be similar to the issue you are working on.
      E.G Say you are working on **comment** issue the name of your branch will be **comment**
      <br />
+     An Example is being created in the PR
      ```
      NB: All PR sent to main branch will be considered invalid
      ```